MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/install-the-sql-server-driver-for-php.md

 ---
-title: "Install the SQL Server Driver for PHP"
+title: "Install the Microsoft Drivers for PHP for SQL Server"
-author: rick-anderson
+author: david-puglielli
-description: "Introduction The Microsoft® SQL Server® Driver for PHP is designed to enable reliable, scalable integration with SQL Server for PHP applications deployed on..." ms.date: 11/15/2009 ms.assetid: 2e1b4523-a32f-4390-bf9f-552f21ecc93b msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/install-the-sql-server-driver-for-php msc.type: authoredcontent
+description: "Introduction The Microsoft Drivers for PHP for SQL Server are designed to enable reliable, scalable integration with SQL Server for PHP applications on..." ms.date: "02/06/2020" ms.assetid: 2e1b4523-a32f-4390-bf9f-552f21ecc93b msc.legacyurl: /learn/application-frameworks/install-and-configure-php-on-iis/install-the-sql-server-driver-for-php msc.type: authoredcontent
 ---
-Install the SQL Server Driver for PHP
+Install the Microsoft Drivers for PHP for SQL Server
 ====================
 by Tali Smith

 ## Introduction

-The Microsoft® SQL Server® Driver for PHP is designed to enable reliable, scalable integration with SQL Server for PHP applications deployed on the Windows® platform.
-The driver is a PHP extension that allows the reading and writing of SQL Server data from within PHP scripts.
-It provides a procedural interface for accessing data in all editions of SQL Server(including Express editions) and makes use of PHP features, including PHP streams, to read and write large objects.
-The SQL Server Driver for PHP relies on the Microsoft SQL Server Native Client to communicate with SQL Server.
+The Microsoft Drivers for PHP for SQL Server are designed to enable reliable, scalable integration with SQL Server for PHP applications on Windows, Linux, and macOS platforms.
+The drivers are PHP extensions that allow reading from and writing to SQL Server databases in all editions of SQL Server (including Express editions) within PHP scripts.
+Two drivers are available: The SQLSRV driver provides a procedural interface for interacting with SQL Server.
+The PDO_SQLSRV driver implements PHP's object-oriented PDO interface for working with databases.

-The SQL Server Driver for PHP download is available to all SQL Server users at no additional charge.
-The most current version of the driver, Microsoft SQL Server Driver for PHP 1.1, provides new capabilities for building PHP applications, and the driver supports Microsoft® SQL Azure™ Database and PHP version 5.3, enabling developers to build PHP applications with relational capabilities using the SQL Azure Database.SQL Server Driver for PHP 1.1 also includes support for UTF-8 and for scrollable results.

-Microsoft provides support for the SQL Server Driver for PHP under its normal support methods.
-While the source code for this driver has been made available on the CodePlex Web site, Microsoft supports only the signed version of the driver from the Microsoft® Developer Network (MSDN®) download site.
+The drivers' application programming interface (API) includes support for Active Directory authentication, transactions, parameter binding, streaming, metadata access, Unicode data handling, and error handling.
+The drivers rely on the Microsoft SQL Server Native Client or the Microsoft ODBC Driver for SQL Server to communicate with SQL Server.
+The drivers also support Microsoft SQL Azure Database, enabling developers to build PHP applications with relational capabilities using SQL Azure Database.

+The Microsoft Drivers for PHP for SQL Server download is freely available to all SQL Server users.
+Releases and source code for the drivers are available from the [Github project page](https://github.com/microsoft/msphpsql).
+Full documentation for the drivers is available on [Microsoft Docs](https://docs.microsoft.com/sql/connect/php/microsoft-php-driver-for-sql-server?view=sql-server-2017); what follows is a brief overview of installation and configuration on Windows and IIS.

 ## System Requirements

-The SQL Server Driver for PHP application programming interface (API) includes support for Windows authentication, transactions, parameter binding, streaming, metadata access, and error handling.
-The SQL Server Driver for PHP relies on the Microsoft® SQL Server® 2005 Open Database Connectivity (ODBC) driver to handle the low-level communication with SQL Server and is therefore only supported on the Windows operating system.

-You need to ensure that the following are installed:
+Full details on the system requirements for all supported versions of the driver can be found on the [system requirements page](https://docs.microsoft.com/sql/connect/php/system-requirements-for-the-php-sql-driver?view=sql-server-2017).
+The following software is required:

+- On the client machine:
-- Supported operating systems:
+  - A supported Windows, Linux, or macOS operating system

-    - Windows Server® 2008 R2 or Windows Server® 2008
-    - Windows® 7, Windows Vista® Service Pack 1 (SP1), Windows® XP SP3
-    - Windows Server® 2003 SP2, Windows® 2000 SP4
-- PHP 5.X.X.
-Microsoft SQL Server 2008 Native Client.
-You can download SQL Server Native Client from a Microsoft® SQL Server® 2008 Feature Pack, at: [https://www.microsoft.com/downloads/details.aspx?familyid=B33D2C78-1059-4CE2-B80D-2343C099BCB4&amp;displaylang=en%20](https://www.microsoft.com/downloads/details.aspx?familyid=B33D2C78-1059-4CE2-B80D-2343C099BCB4&amp;displaylang=en%20)
+  - A supported version of PHP
-- Any edition of SQL Server 2005 or SQL Server 2008.
+  - A supported version of the Microsoft ODBC Driver for SQL Server
-- A Web server configured to run PHP.
+  - A Web server configured to run PHP
+- On the server:
+  - A supported version of SQL Server or Azure SQL Database

-## Install the SQL Server Driver for PHP
+## Install the Drivers

-Perform the following steps to download and install the SQL Server Driver for PHP.
+Perform the following steps to download and install the Microsoft Drivers for PHP for SQL Server on Windows.

-1. Download %SQLServerDriverForPHP.EXE to a temporary directory.
-2. Double-click to run %SQLServerDriverForPHP.EXE.
-3. Enter an installation directory when prompted.
-It is recommended that you extract the file to `%ProgramFiles%` with the default directory **Microsoft SQL Server Driver for PHP**.
-4. Double-click to open the **SQLServerDriverForPHP.chm** help file.
+1. Download and run the installation package from the appropriate link on the [download page](https://docs.microsoft.com/sql/connect/php/download-drivers-php-sql-server?view=sql-server-2017).
+2. Enter a directory to extract the package into when prompted.
+3. Open the directory you chose in step 3 and copy the required dll libraries to your PHP extension directory.
+The filenames indicate which PHP version, threadedness, and architecture each dll file is for.
+For example, `php_sqlsrv_73_ts_x64.dll` is the 64-bit SQLSRV driver for thread-safe (ts) PHP 7.3.
-5. Install the **Microsoft SQL Server Native Client** from the link provided.
+4. Download and install the Microsoft ODBC Driver for SQL Server from the appropriate link on the [ODBC download page](https://docs.microsoft.com/sql/connect/odbc/download-odbc-driver-for-sql-server?view=sql-server-2017).
-6. Copy the **php\_sqlsrv.dll** and **php\_sqlsrv\_ts.dll** files to the `C:\PHP\ext\` directory.
-7. Open the `C:\PHP\php.ini` file, and add the following line in the **Extensions** section:
+5. Edit your `php.ini` file to add the following lines in the `Extensions` section:

     [!code-console[Main](install-the-sql-server-driver-for-php/samples/sample1.cmd)]

-8. Click **Start**, and select the *search field*.
-9. Type **iisreset**, and then press ENTER.
+    Substitute the names of the files you copied to your PHP extension directory as required.
+Full instructions for loading the drivers can be found [here](https://docs.microsoft.com/sql/connect/php/loading-the-php-sql-driver?view=sql-server-2017).
+6. Start a command prompt as administrator and run `iisreset` to restart your IIS server.

-## Configure the Driver
+## Configure the Drivers

-1. Retrieve the driver's current configuration settings using the sqlsrv\_get\_config function.
+1. Retrieve the current configuration settings for the SQLSRV driver using the [`sqlsrv_get_config` function](https://docs.microsoft.com/sql/connect/php/sqlsrv-get-config?view=sql-server-2017), or for the PDO_SQLSRV driver using the [`PDO::getAttribute` function](https://docs.microsoft.com/sql/connect/php/pdo-getattribute?view=sql-server-2017).
-2. Change the configuration settings using the sqlsrv\_configure function, or set values for the configuration settings in the php.ini file.
+2. Change the configuration settings for the SQLSRV driver using the [`sqlsrv_configure` function](https://docs.microsoft.com/sql/connect/php/sqlsrv-configure?view=sql-server-2017), or for the PDO_SQLSRV driver using the [`PDO::setAttribute` function](https://docs.microsoft.com/sql/connect/php/pdo-setattribute?view=sql-server-2017).
-3. Ensure that the driver is loaded and verify the configuration settings by running a script that calls the phpinfo() function:
+3. Ensure that the drivers are loaded and verify the configuration settings by running a script that calls the phpinfo() function:

     1. Open a text file, and copy the following code into it:

         [!code-xml[Main](install-the-sql-server-driver-for-php/samples/sample2.xml)]
-    2. Save the file as **info.php** in your Web server's root directory.
+    2. Save the file as `info.php` in the IIS root directory.
     3. Open a browser, and go to [http://localhost/info.php](http://localhost/info.php).
-    4. Scroll down the resulting page to find the **sqlsrv** section.
-Confirm that the driver is loaded and the configuration settings are set to the default values (see Figure 1).
+    4. Scroll down the resulting page to find the `sqlsrv` and `pdo_sqlsrv` sections.
+Confirm that the drivers are loaded and the configuration settings are set to the default values (see Figure 1).

         [![](install-the-sql-server-driver-for-php/_static/image2.jpg)](install-the-sql-server-driver-for-php/_static/image1.jpg)